-The reason for this price jump is that the latest body style is almost always more desirable than the outgoing version, so it will hold its value better.
-If you had known in 2012 that the Fusion was about to be redesigned, you could have waited for the new version and dramatically improved your resale value in the process.
+The reason for this price jump is that the latest body style is almost always more desirable than the outgoing version so that it will hold its value better.
+If you had known in 2019 that the Outback was about to be redesigned, you could have waited for the new version and dramatically improved your resale value in the process.

-For a good example of potential technological differences between model cycles, you’ll want to consider the Nissan Maxima.
-Like the Honda Pilot, the Maxima is also new for the 2016 model year, and like the Pilot, the Maxima hasn’t been updated in several years (in this case, since 2009).
+For a good example of potential technological differences between model cycles, you’ll want to consider the Chevy Tahoe.
+Like the Kia Sorento, the Tahoe is also new for the 2021 model year, and like the Sorento, the Tahoe hasn’t been updated in several years (in this case, since 2015).

 As a result, the previous version of the Tahoe leaves a lot of equipment to be desired.
 For example, only the new model offers an independent rear suspension for a smoother ride, a rear camera mirror that turns the rearview mirror into a wide-field monitor, front and rear pedestrian alert, and more.

 If you’re into technology and want those features, you’ll have no choice but to wait for the new model.
 And that’s something you wouldn’t know if you weren’t paying attention to model cycles and redesigns.

 When you’re looking for a new car, don’t just look at statistics and pricing.
 Also, be sure to read reviews and ask around to figure out if a car is about to be redesigned, face-lifted, or heavily updated, or if it just went through any of those.